 The world above, and the world below.

-After laying the foundation for this spiritual traveling, we then have to analize what kind of places we are able to visit in these other worlds.
+After laying the foundation for this spiritual traveling, we then have to analyze what kind of places we are able to visit in these other worlds.
 Where are they, first of all?
 Above, and below.
 And right here, among us.
 An unknown number of worlds, of unknown size, inhabited by mostly unknown entities.
 How we start our imaginary travels determines where we go.
-If we go down a rabbit hole, or a hole in the trunk of a tree, we might end up in one of the many underworlds.
+If we go down a rabbit hole or a hole in the trunk of a tree, we might end up in one of the many underworlds.
 Xibalba, Tartaros, the final destination is determined by our cultural expectations.
-Or we might decide to climb the highest tree in a familiar mountain, to find ourselves in the clouds, talking to enlightened buddhas, or any of the archangels, devas or residents of Olympus.
+Or we might decide to climb the highest tree in a familiar mountain, to find ourselves in the clouds, talking to enlightened buddhas, or any of the archangels, devas, or residents of Olympus.
 Entities of the upper realms can heal, teach and give advice.
 Entities of the lower realms can destroy, curse or manipulate gross matter.
 But above and below are only two ways of looking at the world.
-We could also consider the existence of a middle world, or many middle worlds.
+We could also consider the existence of a middle world or many middle worlds.
 Even if these worlds are real, it seems difficult to understand how are they organized or what rules they follow.

 Meditation is the main technique used by shamans, meditation understood as using your imagination.
 Imagination understood as that which you see with your eyes closed.

 Using a drumbeat, or listening to a recording of a drumming session, you let your mind wander around.
-You visualize a place you want to go to, and then use symbols to estimulate the appearance of spirits that you want to talk to.
+You visualize a place you want to go to, and then use symbols to stimulate the appearance of spirits that you want to talk to.
 If you want to talk to animal spirits, or to talk with “evil” (mind the quotes!) entities, you want to go “down”.
 Hell is down, the underworld is under, caves were always the gateways to the world of the deceased.
-If you climb a tree, or use the rainbow as a launching platform, you visit the high realms, high as much as they are the residence of those spirits who are related to peace, serenity, and wisdom.
+If you climb a tree or use the rainbow as a launching platform, you visit the high realms, high as much as they are the residence of those spirits who are related to peace, serenity, and wisdom.

-It seems that there is no need anymore for formal initiation into cults, religions or any secret societies in order to acquire the knowledge that the spirits have to teach.
-Buy a drum – no, just download an mp3 file for a drumming session, take a deep breath and lay down with your eyes closed and a firm intention to visit with your imagination the place where you will find the spirits you seek.
+It seems that there is no need anymore for formal initiation into cults, religions, or any secret societies in order to acquire the knowledge that the spirits have to teach.
+Buy a drum – no, just download an mp3 file for a drumming session, take a deep breath, and lay down with your eyes closed and a firm intention to visit with your imagination the place where you will find the spirits you seek.
 It’s never been easier.
 Talk to the spirits.
 Today, yourself!